Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 , we would

-assign the event handler like this: onclick="alert('Catz r kewl!')"
+assign the event handler like this: onclick="alert('Catz r kewl!')", which

 we have done for this <span> element.
 We’ve used